How to Recruit and Hire Incumbent Workers for Your Federal Contracts

-Next, in order for the Recruiter to “sell” the incumbents, some up front leg work and research is necessary.
-Looking at the employee total rewards or benefit packages of your company and the incumbent’s can add to your arsenal.
+Next, in order for the Recruiter to “sell” the incumbents, some upfront leg work and research is necessary.
+Find out about the incumbent's current employee total rewards and see how it compares to yours.

-- Where do you have the advantage, 401K matching, vesting schedules, PTO accrual rates?
+- Do you have any standout advantages, such as 401K matching, vesting schedules, PTO accrual rates?

 - Does your incentive structure recognize exceptional performance?